 Paul A. Volcker became chairman of the Board of Governors of the Federal Reserve System on August 6, 1979.
 He was reappointed for a second term on August 6, 1983, and served until August 11, 1987.

-Volcker was born in Cape May, New Jersey.
+Volcker was born in 1927 in Cape May, New Jersey.
 He received a bachelor’s degree from Princeton University and a master’s degree from Harvard University Graduate School of Public Administration.
 Throughout his career, he also received honorary degrees from numerous institutions, including Adelphi University, University of New Hampshire, and Dartmouth College.